Limits and colimits

 where the first arrow is the coproduct coprojection.

-If is a monad on , then is cocomplete.
+If is a monad on Set, then is cocomplete.
+Similarly upon replacing by a slice , or by Vect.

 It is enough to show that has coequalizers.
 Suppose given a pair of algebra maps whose coequalizer we wish to construct.
 Let be the -algebra relation

 and then let be the smallest -congruence (equivalence relation that is a -subalgebra map ) through which factors.
-(This is the intersection of all -congruences through which factors, and may be calculated in , where it is reflected in -.)
+(This is the intersection of all -congruences through which factors, and may be calculated in , where it is reflected in - since reflects arbitrary intersections.)
 The coequalizer as calculated in ,

-Here is a more difficult result given in Toposes, Theories, and Triples (theorem 3.9, p.
+Returning now to existence of general coequalizers, here is a more difficult and arcane result given in Toposes, Theories, and Triples (theorem 3.9, p.
 267):

 If has coequalizers and equalizers of arbitrary sets of parallel morphisms, and if a monad preserves colimits of countable chains , then has coequalizers.

-If is complete and cocomplete and preserves filtered colimits, then is complete and cocomplete.
+If is complete and cocomplete and preserves filtered colimits, or even just colimits of -chains, then is complete and cocomplete.

 Relatively free functors

 Suppose that is a morphism of monads on , and suppose that has coequalizers.
-Then the forgetful functor
+Then the relative “forgetful” functor

 Since the following diagram is commutative: